Social vulnerability: Hazards of Place Model

-Susan Cutter's hazards of place (HOP) model conceptualizes how susceptibility to harm is shaped by both physical and social systems.
-Physical characteristics of a landscape can determine the level of exposure to hazards i.e. elevation, proximity, etc. while social vulnerability depends upon a number of social determinants of wellbeing i.e. socioeconomic status, governance, etc. The HOP model allows for a spatial interaction ('place-based') between the biophysical and the social dimensions of vulnerability that may vary over space and time.
-The HOP demonstrates the equal importance of biophysical and social environments in determining overall vulnerability of a particular area or group.
+Susan Cutter's hazards of place (HOP) model conceptualizes how both physical and social systems shape susceptibility to harm.
+Physical characteristics of a landscape can determine the level of exposure to hazards (i.e., elevation, proximity) while social vulnerability depends upon several social determinants of well-being (i.e., socio-economic status, governance).
+The HOP model allows for a spatial interaction ('place-based') between the biophysical and the social dimensions of vulnerability that may vary over space and time.
+The HOP demonstrates the equal importance of biophysical and social environments in determining the overall vulnerability of a particular area or group.

 Indexes

 One way to estimate social vulnerability is to use a vulnerability index that aggregates social factors into a single measurement.
-Social vulnerability indexes have become commonly used in disaster planning, environmental science, and health sciences fields.
+Social vulnerability indices are widely used in disaster planning, environmental science, and health sciences.
 The use of social vulnerability indexes are frequently used in research studies to predict outcomes of illness, like COVID-19 infection, or mortality from disasters or environmental circumstances.
 An index allows for a continuous estimation of social vulnerability that can capture more than a single explanatory variable.
 The challenge and discrepancies between different indexes rest with the methodology of how the aggregated variables are chosen.
-Some researchers use more qualitative methods like theory-based or community consultation, while others use more quantitative statistical methods like factor analysis or principal component analysis pulling data from censuses or similar national surveys.
+Some researchers use more qualitative methods, such as theory-based approaches or community consultations.
+In contrast, others use more quantitative statistical methods, such as factor analysis or principal component analysis, drawing on censuses or similar national surveys.

 In 2003, Susan Cutter created the Social Vulnerability Index (SoVI) using both qualitative and quantitative methods - firstly, by outlining the many potential variables that could contribute to social vulnerability supported by a literature review, and secondly, by condensing the list of over 250 variables into 42 variables that were used in a factor analysis.
 After further statistical testing, Cutter and her colleagues found 11 variables that could explain over 75% of the variance of social vulnerability to environmental hazards across U.S. counties.

-Since the SoVI was created, many other researchers have used it, or created their own indexes adapting it to fit local environments and data availabilities.
-For example, in Canada, researchers at the University of Waterloo have created a SoVI for the Canadian context including ethnicity (language, immigration, and Indigenous categories), visible minorities, and certain built environment data using sources unique to Canada.
+Since the SoVI was created, many other researchers have used it or developed their own indices, adapting it to local environments and data availability.
+For example, in Canada, researchers at the University of Waterloo have created a SoVI for the Canadian context, including ethnicity (language, immigration, and Indigenous categories), visible minorities, and specific built-environment data, using sources unique to Canada.

-The results of social vulnerability indexes can be mapped with GIS to be able to visualize who may be most vulnerable within study areas.
+The results of social vulnerability indices can be mapped using GIS to visualize who may be most vulnerable within study areas.
 Mapping social vulnerability visually identifies at-risk areas which can help inform members of the public, policymakers, and elected officials for better management (preparation, support, and recovery) of hazards.